3 creative photography techniques using burst mode

 Continuous shooting mode is often referred to as “burst mode”, because of the burst of shots you can take with just one press of the shutter.
 Your camera manual will call it continuous shooting mode.

-On some cameras there are different continuous shooting mode settings, such as
+Some cameras have different continuous shooting mode settings, such as

 The actual frame rate varies from camera to camera.
 Your camera’s user manual will be able to tell you about yours.